 Harsh Pigments & Chemicals

 Some MLM toothpastes like AP24 also contain titanium dioxide, a pigment that is often added to white paint.
 While titanium dioxide can keep teeth (and walls) nice and white, it doesn’t have the same long-term effects on teeth, and will only help to temporarily mask surface stains.
 MLM toothpastes also can contain sodium lauryl sulfate and sodium sulfate, commonly added to detergents, garage floor cleaners, engine degreasers, and car wash soaps.
 Both chemicals , as well as titanium dioxide, have been shown to irritate skin, eyes, and hair in children and adults.

 While they may differ on price, marketing strategies, and selling points, MLM toothpastes have one big thing in common with drugstore whitening toothpastes: they don’t actually whiten the teeth.
 Over-the-counter whitening products only have the strength to scrub away surface stains; they don’t address the discoloration underneath.
 True tooth whitening only occurs when a peroxide compound is put in contact with the enamel for an extended period of time.
 And since prescription-strength peroxide comes with greater allergy and health risks, it must be either administered or prescribed by a licensed dentist who can supervise treatment.

 Long story short: unless you’re applying a peroxide product to your teeth for 30 minutes or more, you’re eroding the teeth, not bleaching them.

 Need Professional Tooth Whitening in South Park?
 Stop by 32 Inspired today!
-To book an appointment with a South Park cosmetic dentist, please click here.
+Click here to book an appointment with a South Park cosmetic dentist.